abrasive/shairport/README.md

 Please note that the full path to the programs must be specified, and script files will not be executed unless they are marked as executable and have the standard `#!/bin/...` first line.
 (This behaviour may be different from other Shairports.)

 **Raspberry Pi**
 The Raspberry Pi has a built-in audio DAC that is connected to the device's headphone jack.
-This provides a low-quality output that is nevertheless useful for testing purposes and may indeed by quite adequate for [very] casual listening.
-It is not HiFi: it is noisy and can't play anything above about 15kHz.
+This provides a low-quality output that is nevertheless useful for testing purposes and may be adequate for [very] casual listening.
+It is not HiFi -- it is quite noisy and can't play anything above about 15kHz.
 A further problem is that it declares itself to have a very large mixer volume control range -- all the way from -102.38dB up to +4dB, a range of 106.38 dB.
 In reality, only the top 35dB of it is in any way usable.

-Accordingly, Shairport Sync has a `volume_range_db` setting in the `general` stanza which allows you to tell Shairport Sync to use a subrange of the declared range.
+To help get the most from the DAC, consider using the `volume_range_db` setting in the `general` stanza to instruct Shairport Sync to use the top of the DAC mixer's declared range.
 For example, if you set the `volume_range_db` figure to 35, the top 35 dB of the range will the used.
 With this setting on the Raspberry Pi, maximum volume will be +4dB and minimum volume will be -31dB, below which muting will occur.

 From a user's point of view, the effect of using this setting is to move the minimum usable volume all the way down to the bottom of the user's volume control, rather than have the minimum usable volume concentrated very close to the maximum volume.